poezio/poezio/doc/source/quickstart.rst

 Quickstart guide
 ================

-This page is an attempt at provinding first aid to new users, who must first follow the :ref:`Install Guide <install>` to get a working poezio.
+This page is an attempt at providing first aid to new users, who must first follow the :ref:`Install Guide <install>` to get a working poezio install.

-Reading the more detailed:ref:`Usage page <usage>` is recommended to get a deeper understanding of poezio.
+Reading the more detailed :ref:`Usage page <usage>` is recommended to get a deeper understanding of poezio.

 Anonymous usage